-Accumulated investment in Mainland China atthe end of the period (Note 8) Investment amounts approved by Investment Commission, MOEA (Note 8) Upper limit on investment (Note 3) 2,180,410 2,180,410 4,668,715
+Company Name Accumulated investment in Mainland China at the end of the period (Note 8) Investment amounts approved by Investment Commission, MOEA (Note 8) Upper limit on investment (Note 3) The Company 2,180,410 2,180,410 4,668,715

-- Note 1: Investments in Mainland China are differentiated by the following three methods: - 1.
-Direct investment in Mainland China - 2.
-Investment in Mainland China through a third region company - 3.
-Other methods - Note 2: Recognition of investment gain or loss during current period is pursuant to the following: - 1.
-If the corporation is in the set-up phase, no investment gain or loss recognition should be indicated. - $2. \quad Recognition \ basis \ of investment \ gains \ or \ losses \ is \ determined \ by \ the \ following \ three \ types:$ - (1) Financial statements of the investee company were audited and certified by an R.O.C. accounting firm which has cooperation with an international firm. - (2) Financial statements of the investee company were audited and certified by the CPA of the parent company - (3) Others-financial statement reviewed by the CPA of parent company or complied by the parent company. - Note 3: The upper limit on investment was 60% of the total net worth based on "Principle of investment or Technical Cooperation in Mainland China". - Note 4: In the above table, all relevant amounts are disclosed in TWD, and the foreign currency was translated on the exchange rate at the reporting day. - Note 5: The aforementioned inter-company transactions have been eliminated in the consolidated financial statements. - Note 6: Kunshan Giantplus Optronics Display Tech Co., Ltd. is the indirect investee of the Company. - Note 7: "Accumulated investment in Mainland China at the end of the period" and the "Investment amounts approved by Investment Commission, MOEA" included the original remittance of USD 30,000 thousand and USD 12,000 thousand, respectively.
+- Note 1: Investments in Mainland China are differentiated by the following three methods: - 1.Direct investment in Mainland China - 2.Investment in Mainland China through a third region company - 3.Other methods - Note 2: Recognition of investment gain or loss during current period is pursuant to the following: - 1.If the corporation is in the set-up phase, no investment gain or loss recognition should be indicated. - 2.Recognition basis of investment gains or losses is determined by the following three types: - (1) Financial statements of the investee company were audited and certified by an R.O.C. accounting firm which has cooperation with an international firm - (2) Financial statements of the investee company were audited and certified by the CPA of the parent company - (3) Others: financial statement reviewed by the CPA of parent company or complied by the investee company. - Note 3: The upper limit on investment was 60% of the total net asset value based on "Principle of investment or Technical Cooperation in Mainland China". - Note 4: In the above table, all relevant amounts are disclosed in TWD, and the foreign currency was translated on the exchange rate at the reporting day. - Note 5: The aforementioned intercompany transactions have been eliminated in the consolidated financial statements - Note 6: Kunshan Giantplus Optronics Display Tech Co., Ltd. is the indirect investee of the Company through Giantplus Holding L.L.C. - Note 7: "Accumulated investment in Mainland China at the end of the period" and the "Investment amounts approved by Investment Commission, MOEA" included the original emittance of USD 30,000 thousand and USD 12,000 thousand, respectively.
 In April 2019 and January 2021, the Company disposed its investment, respectively.
-As of December 31, 2022, a total amount was USD42,000 in the equity of Kunshan Giantplus Optoelectronics Tech Co., Ltd. and Shenzhen Giantplus Optoelec.
+As of December 31, 2022, a total amount was USD42,000 in the quity of Kunshan Giantplus Optoelectronics Tech Co., Ltd. and Shenzhen Giantplus Optoelec.
 Display Co., Ltd. which has not yet been remitted back to the Company.